Chapter 7 Conditional Execution

 ) which will

 result in an error when used for conditional execution.
-Should be avoided
+Thus, this may have to be

 Short and long form